 People not sharing how much they make contributes to the continuing wage gap.
 People not sharing how much money they have has led to more inequality.
 People not sharing how they made the money they have leads to more financially uneducated people.

 So here it is.
-I’m putting it all out there.
+I’m putting it all out there and sharing my investing journey.

 So, I binged watched YouTube videos (shout out to Our Rich Journey) and read a lot of Instagram posts and blogs on investing.